njirolu/deay-monorepo/packages/ui/README.md

 - Use `size="sm"` for dense UI areas and tables
 - Use `size="md"` for standard buttons (default)
 - Use `size="lg"` for prominent call-to-action buttons
+- Use `fullWidth="true"` for buttons that should fill their container width
 - Loading state automatically disables the button
 - Always provide accessible button text